James Wiley (Medal of Honor)

-James Wiley (1835 – February 7, 1865) was an American soldier who fought with the Union Army in the American Civil War.
-Wiley received his country's highest award for bravery during combat, the Medal of Honor, for actions taken on July 3, 1863 during the Battle of Gettysburg.
+James Wiley (c.
+1835 – February 7, 1865) was an American soldier who fought with the Union Army in the American Civil War.
+Wiley received his country's highest award for bravery during combat, the Medal of Honor, for actions taken on July 3, 1863, during the Battle of Gettysburg.

 Biography

 On July 2, 1863, during the Battle of Gettysburg, Wiley captured the flag of the 48th Georgia.
 He was awarded with the Medal of Honor following this action.

 Following Gettysburg, Wiley was captured during the Siege of Petersburg and taken to a prisoner of war camp in Andersonville, Georgia.
 He died at the camp on February 7, 1865.